-ADDRESS: 1730 WHARTON ST Proposal: Legalize windows
+ADDRESS: 1730 WHARTON ST

-Review Requested: Final Approval Owner: Pelican Point Investments LLC

-Applicant: Rich Villa, Ambit

-History: 1888; Eighteenth Street Methodist Episcopal Church/Friendship Baptist Church;

-J. Franklin Stuckert, architect Individual Designation: 9/14/1988

-District Designation: None

-Staff Contact: Kim Chantry, kim.chantry@phila.gov
+Proposal: Legalize windows, with modifications Review Requested: Final Approval Owner: Pelican Point Investments LLC Applicant: Neil Sklaroff, Esq., Dilworth Paxson History: 1888; Eighteenth Street Methodist Episcopal Church/Friendship Baptist Church; J. Franklin Stuckert, architect Individual Designation: 9/14/1988 District Designation: None Staff Contact: Kim Chantry, kim.chantry@phila.gov

-OVERVIEW: This application proposes legalizing vinyl windows installed throughout the building at 1730 Wharton Street.
+OVERVIEW: This application proposes legalizing aluminum windows installed throughout the building at 1730 Wharton Street.
 Located at the southeast corner of Wharton Street and S. 18th Street, the former 18th Street Methodist Episcopal Church, constructed about 1888, historically featured wood windows with marbled blue glass.
-Between fall 2018 and summer 2019, many of the historic windows were removed without Historical Commission review or approval.
+Between fall 2018 and summer 2019, many of the historic windows were removed without the Historical Commission's review or approval.
 The original frames and some of the original marbled blue glass windows remained.

 At its 14 August 2020 meeting, the Historical Commission adopted the Architectural Committee's recommendation for an application proposing complete restoration of the building's exterior as part of a conversion to multi-unit residential use.
-The approval was conditioned on the windows being wood or aluminum-clad wood at the side elevations, including the installation of stacked double-hung windows in the double-height openings, provided the muntin patterns matched those of the historic windows, and the mullion between the windows at the new floor level was as minimal as possible; the marbled blue glass windows were retained, restored, or replicated in the front facade openings and communal spaces; and the louvers at the corner towers were retained, with the understanding that glass or operable windows may be installed behind them.
-In May 2021, Historical Commission staff approved window shop drawings by Seaquay Architectural Millwork Corporation that proposed all new wood windows sufficiently replicating the historic appearance and included the character-defining marbled blue glass where appropriate.
-It appears that Seaquay Architectural Millwork Corporation went out of business, and the windows shown in the approved shop drawings were never purchased.
-Instead, vinyl windows with grilles between the glass and of sizes which in no way fit the masonry openings were installed throughout the building in early 2025 without any approvals or permits.
+The approval was conditioned on the windows being wood or aluminum-clad wood at the side elevations, including the installation of stacked doublehung windows in the double-height openings, provided the muntin patterns matched those of the historic windows, and the mullion between the windows at the new floor level was as minimal as possible; the marbled blue glass windows were retained, restored, or replicated in the front facade openings and communal spaces; and the louvers at the corner towers were retained, with the understanding that glass or operable windows may be installed behind them.
+In May 2021, the Historical Commission's staff approved window shop drawings by Seaguay Architectural Millwork Corporation that proposed all new wood windows sufficiently replicating the historic appearance and included the character-defining marbled blue glass where appropriate.
+It appears that Seaguay Architectural Millwork Corporation went out of business, and the windows shown in the approved shop drawings were never purchased.
+Instead, aluminum windows with grilles between the glass and of sizes which do not fit the masonry openings were installed throughout the building in early 2025 without any approvals or permits.
 The Department of Licenses and Inspections issued a violation for the exterior work and a Stop Work Order at the request of the Historical Commission's staff, prompting this request for legalization from the property owner/developer.